Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 U+132BF kEH_Desc A falcon (G5) on a standard with a rounded top, with a feather (H6), angled forwards, attached to the standard in front of the falcon.

 The standard has a different shape.
+Before it had a horizontal beam, now it has a rounded top.
 The Database does not contain a shred of reflection on the fact that the shape has changed.
+No doubt the Unicode 16 form exists, but so does the Unicode 5.2 form, for example here:

 U+132C5 kEH_Desc A wig, with a fillet, with a headdress consisting of two feathers on top of the horns of a ram (S77), on top of a vertical pole, on top of a parcel of land with irrigation ditches (N24).